 Abello was fascinated by the home diagnostic and energy performance tests, which she called “super cool” and “informative.”
 She was able to be on site while the energy analyst was conducting the assessment, which included a blower door test, thermal imaging, safety testing for carbon monoxide and radon, a report that identified opportunities for energy improvements, and $100 worth of quick-fix installations.

 “I didn’t expect right at that audit to walk away with some benefits — and at no [extra] cost,” she said.
-A water heater blanket and LED lightbulbs were among the quick-fix installations for her three-story, 1,400 square foot home in the Aspen core.
+Quick-fix installations like water heater blanket and LED lightbulbs were among the quick-fix installations for her three-story, 1,400 square foot home in the Aspen core.

 Ultimately Abello’s biggest dividends were the resources she has received with the assessment: personal coaching on her energy priorities, a list of certified contractors, and education on potential rebates.